Reloadly/reloadly-sdk-ios/Docs/Authentication.md

                                                 logLevel: .info, proxyConfiguration: proxyConfiguratorWithCredentials)

 ```
-Also username and password can be nil to use proxy without credentials
+Also username and password can be nil to use proxy without credentials.
+Note that, while providing the `clientId` and `clientSecret` is supported as shown below, it is generallly discouraged.
+Make use of the plist instead to specify the clientId and clientSecret.

 ### Request latency telemetry